ItsMacto/Advent-of-Code-2025/README.md

 My solutions for [Advent of Code 2025](https://adventofcode.com/2025) and set up tools/utils.

+This year I am doing it again in Python with the hopes of going back and trying it again in go later.

+A rule for myself is I am going to **use no AI besides copilot tab completions** and no hinting what I want to solve with comments.
+Only after I solve it my self will I go back and see better ways of doing it with an LLM.

 ## Progress
 - Day 1 ⭐️ ⭐️
 - Day 2